Manishch22/Totp-binder-service/README.md

 # How To Test:

 ### Prerequisites
-  * Relying party configuration - This includes creation of relying party with required policies and creation of OIDC client, please use Relying_party_and_OIDC_client .postman_collection from [this](docs/).
+  * Relying party configuration - This includes creation of relying party with required policies and creation of OIDC client, please use Relying_party_and_OIDC_client .postman_collection present [here](docs/).
   * For OIDC client creation required public key in JWK format.
 This can be generated [here](https://mkjwk.org/).
   * Modify acrs(add mosip:idp:acr:time-generated-code) for the relying party OIDC client(health service or resident portal) to enable the TOTP based authentication.